 In this webinar for Christian educators, Lisa Brown discusses traveling with youth groups.

 The fictional account of two leaders in The Curse of Awesome illustrates the Miller Summer Youth Institute's approach to leadership.

 Inquisitive Anthills is a series of nine tips designed to help you ask better discussion questions of youth groups.

 Reflections from Wise Old Dudes and Dudettes: Mentoring is written by friends of the Miller Summer Youth Institute and addresses mentoring.
 This e-book is also available for your Kindle.

 Check out the slide show that the Seminary's Miller Summer Youth Insitute has used when training youth leaders from around the country.

 The Miller Summer Youth Institute Guitar Hymnal and SYI Hymnal for Wind Instruments are designed for a wide range of guitar and wind players and musical environments—perfect for the youth in your congregation with marching band or orchestra experience.

-Rooted in the Reformed tradition, Pittsburgh Theological Seminary is committed to the formation of women and men for theologically reflective ministry and to scholarship in service to the global Church of Jesus Christ.
+Rooted in the Reformed tradition, Pittsburgh Theological Seminary is committed to the formation of students for theologically reflective ministry and to scholarship in service to the global Church of Jesus Christ.

 In addition to their on-campus duties, our faculty are experts in their fields and are available to preach and teach.
 Learn more about their topics of research and writing and invite them to present at your congregation or gathering.